The views expressed by the host on this program dazzle and rivet the people of this nation.

 Thank you very much.

-I wanted to know what do you mean by the drive by media?
+I wanted to know, what do you mean by the drive-by media?

-All right let me do you know what a drive by shooting is what happens in a drive by shooting probably it's someone in a car and then they just they're gonna aim at somebody maybe that they want to shoot at it could even be random.
+Probably it's someone in a car and then they just, they're going to aim at somebody maybe that they want to shoot at.

 Right.